jasf-/jupyter-books/README.md

+# I made a small change on 7/15

 # Constellate Collaborative Notebooks and Lessons
 Constellate is a platform to learn and perform text analysis, build datasets, and share analytics course materials.
 Open the black box of text analysis with [Constellate](https://constellate.org/), from JSTOR and Portico.